This section reviews a quick start checklist to help you organize the things you need to start investing in the stock market.

-To fast track this decision-making process, the LiberatedStocktrader.com has completed an in-depth analysis of the best free internet stock charting software available and organized this in a side by side comparison.
-This is invaluable information and enables you to see what is essential in a charting package.
+LiberatedStocktrader.com has completed an in-depth analysis of the best free internet stock charting software available and organized this in a side-by-side comparison to fast-track this decision-making process.
+This is invaluable information and lets you see what is essential in a charting package.

 - Follow this link for the Top Ten Best Free internet Charting Packages Review.

 Stock screeners enable you to filter all stocks by your requirements, such as Earning per Share or Profit Margins, etc. Finding the right Screener is an essential building block to successful trading.

 The liberated Stock Trader reviewed the Best Free Internet Stock Screeners available and performed a head-to-head comparison.
 This will save you a lot of time and effort in selecting the right one.
 Stock Screening and filtering options exist in “subscription-based” Charting Software Packages.
 For example, Telechart offers compelling screening capabilities.

 4. Use a Professional Portfolio Management & Research Service

 Portfolio management systems enable you to visualize your entire portfolio and manage it accordingly.
 This will allow you to have the %gain and $ gain automatically calculated for you.